Timber pergola walkway with white lattice trellis and climbing roses

 What are the footing requirements for a pergola?

-Pergola footings must comply with AS 3600:2018 (concrete structures) and AS 2870 (residential slabs and footings).
-Minimum footing depth is typically 450 mm for clay soils and 300 mm for sandy soils, but standard practice for pergola posts is 600–1,200 mm depending on post height, soil type, and wind loading.
+Pergola footings are designed to support compliance with AS 3600:2025 (concrete structures) and AS 2870-2011 (residential slabs and footings).
+Minimum footing depth is typically 450 mm for clay soils and 300 mm for sandy soils, but standard practice for pergola posts is 600–1,200 mm depending on post height, soil type, and wind loading per AS/NZS 1170.2:2021.
 Minimum concrete strength: 32 MPa.
-In cyclonic regions (C & D), deeper footings and specific tie-down requirements apply per AS 1684.
+In cyclonic regions (C & D), deeper footings and specific tie-down requirements apply per AS 1684.3:2010.
 Reactive soils (Class M, H1, H2, E) require careful footing design to accommodate soil movement.
 Class P sites (soft fill, collapsing soils) require geotechnical investigation.
-Before excavating: submit a Before You Dig Australia (BYDA) enquiry — this is a legal requirement before any mechanical excavation exceeding 150 mm depth.
+Before excavating: submit a Before You Dig Australia (BYDA) enquiry — BYDA referral is mandated by law in NSW for excavation near gas and electricity networks; in all states it is the recognised best practice before any post-hole excavation.

 What PPE is needed for pergola construction?